ve7gel/Docs/Dyson/README.md

 receive at the email address registered on your account.
 The program will the supply the credential.
 Copy and save it.

 ###Version History:
+3.2.1 April 21, 2022
+- add some config error trapping and messages at startup

+3.2.0 March 10, 2022
+- change uom for ppm to ug/m3 to display ppm correctly in UI
+- add humidity settings for PH02

 3.1.5, 3.1.6 February 28, 2022
 - bug fix for PH02